baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

         msg: Option<Binary>,
     },
 ```
-If your contract will be called by any SNIP-20 compliant token contract including secretSCRT when it is Sent tokens, you will keep the `HandleMsg::Receive` enum as is.
+If your contract will be called by any SNIP-20 compliant token contract, including secretSCRT, when it is Sent tokens, you will keep the `HandleMsg::Receive` enum as is.
 ```rust
 /// Queries
 #[derive(Serialize, Deserialize, JsonSchema)]